Ramie: Uses

 Ramie is used to make such products as industrial sewing thread, packing materials, fishing nets, and filter cloths.
-It is also made into fabrics for household furnishings (upholstery, canvas) and clothing, frequently in blends with other textile fibers (for instance when used in a mixture with wool, shrinkage is reported to be greatly reduced when compared with pure wool).
-Shorter fibers and waste are used in paper manufacture.
+It is also made into fabrics for household furnishings (upholstery, canvas) and clothing, frequently in blends with other textile fibres (for instance when used in a mixture with wool, shrinkage is reported to be greatly reduced when compared with pure wool).
+Shorter fibres and waste are used in paper manufacture.
 Ramie ribbon is used in fine bookbinding as a substitute for traditional linen tape.

 For the 2010 Prius, Toyota began using plant-derived plastics made from the cellulose in wood or grass instead of petroleum.
 One of the two principal crops used is ramie.

 Ramie is also used as an ornamental plant in eastern Asia.

-In Vietnam, ramie leaves are called "cây lá gai", which is a main ingredient in making "bánh gai" or "bánh ít lá gai", a Vietnamese glutinous rice cake.
-The leaves give the cake its distinct color, flavor and fragrance.
+In Vietnam, ramie leaves are a main ingredient in making a Vietnamese glutinous rice cake called bánh gai (thorn leaf cake) or bánh gai Tứ Trụ in Thanh Hóa province.
+The leaves give the cake its distinct colour, flavour and fragrance.

-In the Chinese Hakka community, ramie leaves are called "chu yap (苧葉)," which is a main ingredient in making pancake-like dumplings with glutinous rice powder, sugar and water.
-These glutinous rice powder dumplings are known as "ban (粄)" in Hakka or "Cha Kwo (茶棵)" in Cantonese, similar to another Southeast Asian delicacy otherwise known as Kuih.
+In the Chinese Hakka community, ramie leaves are a main ingredient in making pancake-like dumplings with glutinous rice powder, sugar and water.
+These glutinous rice powder dumplings are similar to another Southeast Asian delicacy otherwise known as Kuih.
 The ramie leaves are picked, cleaned and ground in mortar, mixed into a dough of glutinous rice powder, water and sugar, kneaded thoroughly and placed on palm-sized square- or circular-cut banana leaves and steamed.
 The ramie leaves give the dumplings a dark green colour and unique aroma.

 Ramie is also occasionally used in the construction of high performance rowing oar shafts.
 Mahe Drysdale used sculling oars made with ramie during the 2016 Rio Olympics where he won Gold in the Men's 1X Scull.

+Ramie is often used to produce high-quality summer kimono in Japan.
+In Japanese, the plant is called either ramie or choma (苧麻), while in the southern Okinawan islands it is known as bu.
+Well-known examples of ramie textiles include Yaeyama Jofu and Miyako Jofu, both prized for their fine quality and craftsmanship.

 Producers

-China leads in the production of ramie and exports mainly to Japan and Europe.
-Other producers include Japan, Taiwan, the Philippines, and Brazil.
+China is the main producer of ramie.
+Others include Japan, Taiwan, the Philippines and Brazil.
 Only a small percentage of the ramie produced is available on the international market.
-Japan, Germany, France and the UK are the main importers, the remaining supply is used domestically.
+Japan, Germany, France and the UK are the main importers; the remaining supply is used domestically.